OpenSidewalks/OpenSidewalks-Schema/README.md

 <a id="adjacent-points"></a>

 Points are features that are geometrically defined by a single latitude-longitude pair: a point on the planet.
-They are explicitly not elements of the pedestrian network definition (i.e. the graph structure described by Nodes and Edges), but they are still highly relevant to the physical pedestrian network.
-Points may be considered part of the real physical pedestrian network, but aren't appropriate as elements of the network described by the OpenSidewalks Schema.
+They are explicitly **not** elements of the pedestrian network definition (i.e. the graph structure described by Nodes and Edges), but they are still highly relevant to the physical pedestrian network.
 All Points must have a unique `_id` field.

 <a id="power-pole"></a>